-	- Research and filter down the top 50 companies your brand offers high synergies to.
+- Research and filter down the top 50 companies that offer high synergies for your brand.
 You should call this segment your “most profitable customer segment”.

 - You should ensure the professionals who receive your media kit are appropriate and that your email is personalised to them and their campaign objectives.

 Next > Need media kit support or training?
-Contact us below ⬇No Fields Found.
+Contact us